RTEMS/rtems-docs/c-user/user_extensions.rst

 reasons.
 The :c:data:`code` parameter is the fatal error code.
 This value must be interpreted with respect to the source.

-This extension is invoked in forward order.
+The fatal error extension is invoked in forward order.

-It is strongly advised to use initial extensions to install a fatal error extension.
-Usually, the initial extensions of board support package provides a fatal error extension which resets the board.
+It is strongly advised to use initial extension sets to install a fatal error extension.
+Usually, the initial extension set of board support package provides a fatal error extension which resets the board.
 In this case, the dynamic fatal error extensions are not invoked.

 Directives
 ==========